 1. Realize your fear is in your head

 The first step is to develop a healthy mental image of meeting new people.
 Some of us see meeting new people as a scary event.
 We are concerned about making a good impression, whether the other person will like us, how to keep the conversation going, and so on.
 The more we think about it, the scarier it seems.
 This initial apprehension develops into a mental fear, which takes a life of its own and unknowingly blocks us from making new friends.
-Shyness toward others is actually a result of fear.
+Shyness towards others is actually a result of fear.

 2. Start small with people you know

 - Reach out to acquaintances.
 Have any hi-bye type friends from earlier years?
 Or friends you lost touch with over time?
-Drop a friendly sms and say hi.
-Ask for a meet-up when they are free.
+Drop a friendly SMS and say hi.
+Ask for a meetup when they are free.
 See if there are opportunities to reconnect.

 - Get to know your friends’ friends.
 You can join them in their outings or just ask your friend to introduce you to them.
 If you are comfortable with your friends, there’s a good chance you will be comfortable with their friends too.

 - Accept invitations to go out.
 I have friends who rarely go out.
-When they are asked out, they reject majority of the invites because they rather stay at home.
+When asked out, they reject majority of the invites because they rather stay at home.
 As a result, their social circles are limited.
 If you want to have more friends, you have to step out of your comfort zone and go out more often.
 You can’t make more friends in real life if you stay at home!

 3. Get yourself out there

 Once you reconnect with your circle of friends, the next step is to meet people you don’t know.